geogkary/breeze/README.md

 If you're not using Composer, you can optionally load more libraries in the `engine/libraries/` directory.
 By default, Breeze autoloads PHP classes located in that directory.

-Use subdirectories if you don't want that behavior (ex. `libraries/db/Medoo.php`).
+Use subdirectories or edit the Breezer `config.php` file.

 #### Protecting your subdirectories: